Protect your little one’s cheeky grin with this oral care guide for toddlers.

 Related: The Essentials of Bottle-Feeding

 It's a common misconception that since milk teeth fall out, it's not that important to take proper care of them.
-That's a myth.
-Tooth decay in a milk teeth can, in fact, affect the developing permanent tooth.
+Tooth decay in milk teeth can, in fact, affect the underlying developing permanent tooth.
 And a baby tooth falling out before its time may also cause misalignment of adult teeth.

-So make sure to instil proper dental care as part of your child's daily routine as early as possible because your child needs strong, healthy teeth in order to chew, speak and of course, flash that cute smile at mummy and daddy.
+So make sure to instil proper dental care as part of your child's daily routine as early as possible because your child needs strong, healthy teeth in order to chew, speak, and of course, smile confidently.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.